cunger/launch/notes/style-before-content/typography.md

 `font-size: 16px`

+`em` is a size measure relative to the parent element's font size; useful for:
-margin and padding of text with `em`, i.e. relative to font size
+* margin and padding of text
+* font size of headings and list items etc. relative to body text font size

 Also:
 https://ia.net/topics/100e2r/